What is a Two-Stroke Engine?- Types, And Working

 FAQs.

-What vehicles have a 2-stroke engine?
+What are the advantages of a 2-stroke engine?